Date(s) - 16/11/2016

 London’s population could reach 11 million by mid-century.
-This rising population will need homes, employment, transport, energy, healthcare, education and much else.
+Drawn in by London’s economic prowess, its culture and status as an international city, this rising population will need homes, work, transport, roads, energy, healthcare, education and other services.
+Not an easy wish list especially if long term sustainability is to feature.

-Speakers included experts in planning and development to provide a commercial and a regulatory perspective on development on the river.
+Speakers will include experts in planning and development to provide a commercial and a regulatory perspective on development on the river.